 Dealing With Dietary Indiscretion

 When you let your dog or cat out into the yard, there are many potential things for them to eat.
 The first thing you need to assess is what your pet ate; was it a plant or dead animal?
 Something plastic?
 Something containing pesticides?
 The more specific you can be about the nature of the dietary indiscretion, the better.

-Plastic or potentially toxic items may also have some appeal to your curious pet.
+Plastic or potentially toxic products may also have some appeal to your curious pet.
 Some of these may be found in your garage, under your sink, in your yard, or in your neighbors, though none of them are good for your dog or cat to ingest.

 Among the possible things you might find are household cleaners, fertilizers, and other substances such as antifreeze, snail bait, and other pesticides.
 Discarded chemical containers, cocoa mulch, blood meal, and similar things should be stored safely away from pets at all times as well.

-If you found that your pet had a snack of organic material such as fecal or rotting matter, dead animals, or the like, call your vet to discuss what you found or know about the ingestion.
+If you found that your pet had a snack of organic material such as fecal or rotting matter, dead animals, unknown plants, or the like, call your vet to discuss what you found or know about the ingestion.
 Dead animals can often carry disease, and some plants may be toxic.
 Watch your pet closely for any listlessness, vomiting, diarrhea, or lack of appetite.
 Be sure to call your vet immediately if you observe anything out of the ordinary.

 Toxin Ingestion or Exposure